-Reverse: with the vehicle stationary, wait 3 seconds after depressing clutch pedal and engage the gear.
+To engage reverse, with the vehicle stationary, wait 3 seconds after depressing clutch pedal and engage the gear.

 If the gear does not engage, set the lever to neutral, release the clutch pedal and depress again; then repeat gear selection.